Harold Berglund, still life painter, On Vision, seeing

 part of nature, which, coming into our line of vision, gives the picture. ...

-contours with a black stroke, a failing which must be fought at all costs.
+black stroke, a failing which must be fought at all costs.
+Well, nature when

 thought when I started was that my eyes are relatively young so I should be